Sherlockcxk/Sherlockcxk/README.md

 ## Hi there, I'm Sherlockcxk! 👋
-The greatest supoorter and contributor of the Rickroll Programming Language!
+The greatest supporter and contributor of the Rickroll Programming Language!

 ## Rickroll Programming language:
 https://github.com/Rick-Lang/rickroll-lang